LB13 LPN Bridge RN Option

 Readmission Policy

-If a student withdraws for any reason, the student may be allowed to re-enter the program the following year at the point in which the next class begins based on space availability.
-The student must reapply for program admission and compete with other Nursing program applicants.
-THIS COURTESY IS EXTENDED ONLY ONCE.
+If a student withdraws from the program for any reason, the student may be allowed to re-enter the program the following year at the point at which the next class begins, based on space availability.
+The student must reapply for program admission and compete with other nursing program applicants.
+This courtesy is extended only once.

-• Submit a new application to the LPN/Paramedic Bridge program.
+• Submit a new application to the LPN/Paramedic Bridge ASN Option.

-• Submit a plan of action for success upon returning to the LPN/Paramedic Bridge program.
+• Submit a plan of action for success upon returning to the program.

-• Successfully complete drug calculations examination with a minimum competency of 90 percent.
+• Successfully complete a drug calculations examination with a minimum competency score of 90 percent.

-• Successfully complete skill check offs.
-Deficiencies will result in the student repeating appropriate course/courses.
+• Successfully complete required skill check-offs.
+Deficiencies may result in the student repeating the appropriate course or courses.

-• Complete another criminal background check, drug screen and health screen as designated by participating clinical sites.
+• Complete another criminal background check, drug screen, and health screen as required by participating clinical sites.

-• Students who do not successfully complete the ASN program after two attempts, will not be readmitted into the program again.
+Students who do not successfully complete the ASN program after two attempts will not be readmitted to the program.

 Contact Us